Jisagi/Discord-guild-copy/README.md

 2. Unzip it
 3. Navigate into the extracted folder
 4. Edit the `settings.json` and fill in all necessary data (see [Settings](https://github.com/Jisagi/Discord-guild-copy#settings) for more information)
-5. Open the console and run `npm install` (on windows you can shift + right click inside project folder folder and select 'open command prompt here')
+5. Open the console and run `npm install` (on windows you can shift + right click inside the project folder folder and select 'open command prompt here')
 6. Run `node copy.js` in the console to start the script

 ## Settings